TheAviationDoctor/Rithmetic/README.md

 # Rithmetic
-A hobbyist's exploration of mathematical curiosities.
+A hobbyist's exploration of mathematical curiosities using R.